Need a last-minute buttermilk substitute? These best eight ingredient alternatives will get you out of trouble.

 White Vinegar with Milk

 White vinegar is another excellent substitute for buttermilk.
-White vinegar is a common household item that usually consists of about 4 to 7% acetic acid and about 93 % water.
+White vinegar is a common household item that usually consists of around 4% to 7% of acetic acid and around 93% water.
 It has many uses around the home, including being a good substitute for buttermilk.

 Cream of Tatar with Milk

 You could also use cream of tartar and milk as a substitute.
 Cream of tartar is a powder that is derived from fermenting grapes.
 As such, it has an acidic and tart taste.
-You will often find it in the spice aisles in stores, and you can use it in baking, amongst other recipes.
+You will often find it in the spice aisle, and you can use it in many recipes.
 It can also be used as a stabilization agent in baking, calming down air bubbles as you whisk.

 Sour Cream with Milk or Water

-It makes a great substitute for buttermilk because it has a sour taste.
-To make a substitute for 1 cup of buttermilk, use ¾ of a cup of sour cream mixed with 1/4 cup of milk or water.
+Due to its sour taste, it makes a great substitute for buttermilk.
+To substitute 1 cup of buttermilk, use ¾ of a cup of sour cream mixed with ¼ of a cup of milk or water.

 Tofu, Water, and Acid

-While Tofu may not be very popular with meat-eaters, it is quite the staple or a lot of vegetarian menus.
-This may be because it is versatile and easily resembles meat dishes.
+While tofu may not be very popular with meat-eaters, it is quite the staple on a lot of vegetarian menus.
+This might be because it is versatile and easily resembles meat dishes.
 It is condensed soy milk that has several health benefits.
 It can be cut up and used in various recipes.

-To use it as a substitute, you will need to mix mashed up or pureed tofu, ¾ cup of water, and one tablespoon of vinegar for the tart taste.
+To use it as a substitute, you will need to mix mashed-up or pureed tofu, ¾ of a cup of water, and 1 tablespoon of vinegar for the tart taste.

 Unsweetened Soy Milk and Acid

-To substitute buttermilk with unsweetened soy milk and acid, you can use one tablespoon of lemon juice to add the acidic taste to the mix and then add 1 cup of soy milk.
+To substitute buttermilk with unsweetened soy milk and acid, use 1 tablespoon of lemon juice to add the acidic taste and then add 1 cup of soy milk.